 BotezLive, Alexandra and Andrea’s Twitch channel where they have more than 836,000 followers.

 When Alexandra and Andrea first started streaming, their audience was several hundred viewers.
 At the time, they could interact one-on-one with others in the chat.
 But as their audience grew to several thousand, it became harder to keep up the personal interactions, and a smaller percentage of viewers were chatting.

 “Now we focus a lot more on the energy we're bringing to stream.
-We’ve realized who we are as creators and individuals, [and that] really shapes our chat,” says Alexandra.
-"People want to enjoy watching.
+We’ve realised who we are as creators and individuals, [and that] really shapes our chat,” says Alexandra.
+“People want to enjoy watching.
 So we make sure that we're always bringing positive energy.
 We also ensure that we have moderation so people feel welcome in our community, and we create spaces for people to hang out after our stream.”

 3. Stay attuned to your community’s needs